metalzoa/FirstContactWithTensorFlow/README.md

 $ sudo easy_install pip
 $ sudo pip install --upgrade virtualenv
 ```
-Virtualenv has one basic command: virtualenv.
+`virtualenv` has one basic command: virtualenv.
 We suggest to create telecomBCN directory to place the new virtual environment for this hads-on

 ```
 $ virtualenv --system-site-packages ~/telecomBCN
 ```

-The python in your new virtualenv ~/telecomBCN directory is effectively isolated from the python that was used to create it.
+The python in your new virtualenv `~/telecomBCN` directory is effectively isolated from the python that was used to create it.
 In a newly created virtualenv there will also be a activate shell script.
 The next step is to activate the virtualenv.
 This can be done as follows:

 ```
 $ source ~/telecomBCN/bin/activate #  with bash